pantheon-systems/documentation/source/docs/articles/drupal/launch-check-drupal-performance-and-configuration-analysis.md

 ## How Does it Work?

-To generate the reports, Pantheon uses [Site Audit](https://drupal.org/project/site_audit), an open-source collection of drush commands.
+To generate the reports, Pantheon uses [Site Audit](https://drupal.org/project/site_audit), an open-source collection of Drush commands.
 Site Audit is developed and maintained by Pantheon, but is not limited to the Pantheon platform.
 Any Pantheon specific support is wrapped in a vendor option.

 ## Frequently Asked Questions